-Benefit period waiver: For the duration of the waiver (currently through the end of the public health emergency declaration), CMS has waived the requirement for a beneficiary to begin a new benefit period in order to receive additional SNF services beyond the 100-day limit.
+Benefit period waiver: For the duration of the waiver (which will end with the PHE on May 11, 2023), CMS has waived the requirement for a beneficiary to begin a new benefit period in order to receive additional SNF services beyond the 100-day limit.
 The previous benefit period and the new benefit period are generally marked by a 60-day period of wellness.
 Under this waiver, beneficiaries who previously exhausted their benefit period may be eligible for a new benefit period (a new 100 days) without that 60-day wellness period.